How to git clone a specific branch

 error: pathspec ‘main’ did not match any file(s) known to git

-To fix the pathspec error, the developer will need to either:
+To fix the pathspec error, the developer must do one of two things:

-• Add remote references to the branches they need
+• Add remote references to the branches they need, or

 Git clone a single branch with a specific depth

-After all, if all you’re doing is compiling the latest commit in the development branch, why clone every other branch in the process?
+After all, if you’re just compiling the latest commit in the development branch, why clone every other branch in the process?

 If this is the case, you might also want to limit the git clone depth.